Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/templates.md

 ## Variables {#variables}
 In Hurl file, you can generate value using two curly braces, i.e {% raw %}`{{my_variable}}`{% endraw %}.
-For instance, if you want to reuse a value from a HTTP response in the next entries, you can capture this value in a variable and reuse it in a template.
+For instance, if you want to reuse a value from an HTTP response in the next entries, you can capture this value in a variable and reuse it in a template.

 {% raw %}